Search DVDBeaver |

 Excerpt from TimeOut Film Giude located HEREImage : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 City of Women appears true to the source on Blu-ray from The Masters of Cinema arm of Eureka Cinema in the UK.
-This is from a recent restoration and looks very clean with some film-like thickness.
-The image quality shows a very fine layer of grain and colors are bright with nice separation.
-It is not glossy but acceptably sharp with some depth and I would guess the 1.85:1 aspect ratio 1080P transfer is a strong replication of the theatrical appearance some 30-odd-years hence.
-This Blu-ray is impressive in-motion without any egregious digital manipulation.
-It looked like a newish film.
+This is from a recent restoration and looks very clean with some film-like thickness but also a bit waxy and there are some artifacts.
+The image quality shows minor grain and colors are a remarkably bright.
+It is not glossy but has decent detail with some depth and I would guess the 1.85:1 aspect ratio 1080P transfer is a strong replication of the theatrical appearance some 30-odd-years hence.
+This Blu-ray is okay in-motion.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION